Phonics and Reading

 Once they are secure in applying all of Phase 2 and some of Phase 3 sounds, they will be issued with a reading book to share with you at home.
 This book will be phonetic and appropriate for early readers.
 From the early stages of reading children are encouraged to talk about and answer questions about their book.
 Support for parents in doing this can often be found in the back of the book.
 As they become more confident with their reading, non-phonetic reading books are also sent home.

 All the books the children take home will be colour‐coded to ensure that the children are reading at the correct level for them.
 As the children become more fluent readers, there is a greater emphasis on written comprehension.
-All children take part in daily reading activities and will be given opportunities to read books from a variety of genre.
+All children take part in daily reading activities and will be given opportunities to read books from a variety of genres.

 The school uses the following book schemes: Oxford Reading Tree, Project X and Dandelion.